tamimmirza/Intrusion-Detection-System-using-Deep-Learning/README.md

 https://github.com/ISCX/CICFlowMeter

-#### Note: If you dont want to do this, you can email me and I can send you the file containing the pre-processed data.
-But you should be aware that the data set is approx 3 GB.

 Next I want you to make sure that your system is capable of running deep learning software.
 To check you can follow this guide that I have created:

 https://towardsdatascience.com/python-environment-setup-for-deep-learning-on-windows-10-c373786e36d1